iwaduarte/cross-post/README.md

 ### medium.com

-1. After logging into your account on dev.to.
+1. After logging into your account on medium.com.
 2. Go to https://medium.com/me/settings/security
 3. Integration tokens (end of the page)
 4. Get token